 Like literally, 2 days before – post this, 1 day before – share this…

-You’ll get my exact plans for how to promote a new collection / launch, quick promos, 2 day sales, etc. the marketing plug + plays inside Plan.Create.Celebrate! lay it allll out there:
+You’ll get my exact plans for how to promote a new collection or launch, what you need to implement for quick promos, 2 day sales, etc. The marketing plug + plays inside Plan.Create.Celebrate! lay it allll out there:

 - When to post